jleaders/emojicode-lang/README.md

  Example:

+ 🔠 This is a multiple text field
+ 🔤 this is a single line ext tfield
+ 📊 this represents an image
+ 🔒 this represents  apassword

  How it works:

- Emoji code-> Transpiler Marketplace -> Transpiler of Choice -> Output Language (Python/PHP/ObjC/C#/NodeJS/JS/Java/Haxe/Lua) + ALI of Choice (ReactJS,Customintelligence,Laravel,Kivy,Qt) + Storage Engine of Choice (filesystem/Amazon cloud/mysql/ssh/mongoDB/JSON/Yaml)
+ Emoji code-> Transpiler Marketplace -> Transpiler of Choice -> Output Language (Python/PHP/ObjC/C#/NodeJS/JS/Java/Haxe/Lua) + API of Choice (ReactJS,Customintelligence,Laravel,Kivy,Qt) + Storage Engine of Choice (filesystem/Amazon cloud/mysql/ssh/mongoDB/JSON/Yaml)
- `emojicode2php+mysql+customintelligence -c` will compile `*.emoji` files to pho for example, with a mysql torage sengine, and the CustomIntelligence API.
+ `emojicode2php+mysql+customintelligence -c` will compile `*.emoji` files to PHP for example, with a mysql storage sengine, and the CustomIntelligence API.

  Just pick your:
  * Language